Guernica Editions

 Guernica Editions is a Canadian independent publisher established in Montreal, Quebec, in 1978, by Antonio D'Alfonso.
 Guernica specializes in Canadian literature, poetry, fiction and nonfiction.

 Guernica's current publishers are Connie McParland (Montreal) and editor in chief Michael Mirolla (Toronto).

 Guernica Editions began as a bilingual press and in the first decade published works in English and in French.
 It also published many Quebec authors in English translations.
 They include : Nicole Brossard, Jacques Brault, Yolanda Villemaire, Rejean Ducharme and Suzanne Jacob.
-D'Alfonso is a bilingual writer and translator who works in English and French.